 “Although challenging at times, the Topgrading process has been essential to our success.
 The Topgrading principles helped us to quickly identify that significant personnel changes were necessary to correct a negative trend in our business.
 By hiring the best in our industry, we have been able to establish the foundation required to stabilize and accelerate company growth through high performing teams.”

 —Dr. Robert Moghim, CEO

-Company: Onyx M.D. is a physican staffing firm with 30 employees, based in Denver, CO and Dallas, TX.
+Company History: Onyx M.D. is a physican staffing firm with 30 employees, based in Denver, CO and Dallas, TX.

 With production and company culture going in the wrong direction, Dr. Moghim recognized that his company was made up of largely C Players.
 The organization culture was flawed and the chance of becoming a premier physician staffing firm was remote.

 The team planned an aggressive Topgrading rollout.
 In 2010 Onyx M.D. saw almost 100% turnover in efforts to replace C/B Players with A Players; the executive team anticipated that there would be turmoil and frustrations during this time but remained committed to implementing Topgrading principles whenever possible.
 This resulted in a significant increase in the number of A Players, which in turn enabled the company to grow.

 2011 was a year of stabilization.
 Onyx M.D.’s main objective is to become one of the nation’s premier (top 10) physician staffing firms.